owl73/westmarch-landol/class/commoner/prestidigitator.md

 # Prestidigitator

-A spellcaster learning their first spell.
+A spell caster learning their first spell.
 Often an apprentice

-**Starting Equipment:** Spellbook, robes, wooden staff
+**Starting Equipment:** Spell book, robes, wooden staff

-**Starting Skill:** Persuation
+**Starting Skill:** Persuasion

-**Bonus:** Your Int and wisdom become 10
-Restriction: may not have more than one stat over 10 upon selection
+**Bonus:** Your Int and wisdom become 10 **Restriction:** may not have more than one stat over 10 upon selection

 ### A: Cast Spell
 You have 1 MD of your own as if you are a wizard.
-But memmorizing spells is beyond you.
+But memorizing spells is beyond you.
 You can use it to cast out of your spellbook.

 You start with 3 random spells